Zvord/Censor.DV/README.md

     }
 }
 ```
-By default any FSMs present in the `signal` are completely independent.
+By default, any FSMs present in the `signal` are completely independent.
 The coverage will close once the most recent states of all listed FSMs will be the same as in the description.
 If you want to have a timed relationship between different FSMs, like "there should be a moment in time when FSM 1 is in state X and FSM 2 is in state Y", you have two options.
 The first one is present in this example: connect two states with `edge` and `node` properties.
 It sets the relationship only between the two connected states.

-The other option is to use `full_intersection` property, like this:
+The other option is to use the `full_intersection` property, like this:
 ```json
 {
     "description": "Full intersection example",